-We completely understand our members’ trepidation in light of recent Brexit developments.
-However, there are a few certainties to put your mind at ease if you’re concerned about travelling between the UK and the EU in the next few months.
+We completely understand our members’ trepidation in light of the ongoing Brexit negotiations.
+However, there are a few certainties to put your mind at ease if you’re concerned about the implications of travelling between the UK and the EU.
 For a comprehensive breakdown of European travel after Brexit, visit the gov.uk website.
 Or read the following summary…

-If a deal is made – or if an extension to find a deal is agreed – before 12 April, there will be no changes to how UK passport holders enter the EU or Iceland, Liechtenstein, Norway and Switzerland until at least 31 December 2020.
-In the event of a ‘no deal’ Brexit on 12 April, the following areas may be affected for UK passport holders:
+If a deal is made before 31 October, there will be no changes to how UK passport holders enter the EU or Iceland, Liechtenstein, Norway and Switzerland until at least 31 December 2020.
+In the event of a ‘no deal’ Brexit, the following areas may be affected for UK passport holders:

 NEW PASSPORT RULES

 - There may be longer wait times at airports as staff adjust to new customs arrangements.

 - Additional time may be needed for passport and security checks.

 - UK passport holders might need to have at least 6 months of validity remaining from the date they arrive in the EU.
 You can check here.

 - Any adult passport older than 9 years and 6 months may not be accepted for entry.

 - If you do need to renew your passport, you can get the process started here.